jaherchowdhury/Visual-Sentiment-Analysis-Using-Different-Neural-Network-Architecture/README.md

 These layers can be used from tensorflow.keras.layers.

 # HyperParameters and Optimizer
-We have used Adamm Optimizer for our base models like VGG19 or ResNet50.
+We have used Adamm Optimizer for our base models like VGG19, VGG16, ImagenetV2, InceptionV3.
 For the transfer learning we have used the SGD(Stochastic Gradient Descent) optimizer.
 There are lots of Hyperparameter involved in our models.
 The list of the hyper-parameter and their values are given in the below table:

 | Parameters  | Values |